celariss/flutter_heating_control_app/README.md

     user: mqtt_user
     password: superpass_12
   ```
+> Note: connexion parameters can also be set in running app, using the settings page

 #### 2- Setup your Flutter dev environment
 - Heating control App requires [Flutter] v3.3+ to build.